 That’s where this Europe rail guide comes in!

 Let’s start with probably the most important question, what is a Eurail Pass, and how does it work?
 Below I have written a guide to on how to use these special European train passes.

 What is a Eurail Pass?
 HINT: It’s a Train Pass for Non-EU Citizens

 Okay, first things first, what is a Eurail pass versus a normal train ticket?

 This is a railway pass that allows non-European residents to travel throughout Europe on the extensive rail network.

 Firstly, you pay a one-time fee for your rail pass, which is delivered to your home address before your trip.
-This means you have to plan to buy a rail pass in advance; this isn’t a last minute purchase!
+This means you have to plan to buy a European rail pass in advance; this isn’t a last-minute purchase!